Defeat At DramaFever Awards Won't Stop Song Joong-ki, Song Hye-kyo From Being The Best Couple

 This was around the same time Song Joong-ki too was spotted in LA for his photoshoot for “W” magazine.

-Strangely, the DramaFever awards came in earlier than expected.
-Although the media company stated that the results will be out in May, they announced the winners earlier than expected.
+Strangely, the DramaFever Awards came in earlier than expected.
+Although the media company stated that the results would be out in May, they announced the winners earlier than expected.

 On Twitter and Instagram, the hashtag #SongSongCouple has been trending for almost a year.